-It definitely takes brains to break things down and recognize their flaws, but unless you're purposely having a conversation in order to critique something, mentioning your observations out loud just makes you seem pointlessly nitpicking and negative.
+It definitely takes brains to break things down and recognize their faults, but unless you're purposely having a conversation in order to critique something, mentioning your findings out loud just makes you seem pointlessly nitpicking and negative.
 One way this can be especially off-putting is when you feel compelled to dissect and comment on things where nothing is at stake, like a friend's light, slightly exaggerated story.

 Buying too much into the idea that intelligence and social skills are incompatible

 There are millions and millions of smart people out there who have very good social skills.
 It's only a subset of intelligent people who fit into that stereotype of the person who's so brainy and on a different wavelength that it interferes with their ability to relate to others.
 I think some smart people can limit themselves by buying into the narrative that interpersonal skills and intelligence are an either-or thing, or that everyone who's gifted is doomed to forever lurk on the outskirts of society.
 A related idea is that social skills are a "lower" kind of concern and not worth a smart person's time to learn.
 I'm sure their unique way of seeing the world does give highly intelligent people some problems in social situations.
 However, I think the impact of this can be overstated.
 I also think anyone, even alienated geniuses, can improve their social skills if they're willing to work on them.

 Over thinking things and coming to the wrong conclusions about socializing